 Instead, we told her “no hitting.”
 If she continued to hit, we put her in time out in a corner.
 We didn’t have an actual “corner” available, so we found anywhere she could sit and look at the wall.

-She was still hitting and now disobeying our discipline approach.
+She was still hitting and now disobeying our disciplined approach.
 If we didn’t figure this out now, it would only get harder as time went on.

 My husband and I decided to reevaluate our strategy and changed direction.
 We listened to advice from others and created our own master plan to get her hitting to stop stopping.